Vietnam.vn - Nền tảng quảng bá Việt Nam

 Elvira Valdemoro, 58, a Manila resident and shop owner, was devastated by the loss.

 “I feel bad because we have no livelihood and no home.
 Everything is gone.
-We don’t know how we can eat.
+We don’t know how we will eat.
 We are in a very bad situation, and Christmas is coming soon,” she told Reuters.

 Video and pictures of the terrifying flower in the largest mousetrap in the Philippines, picture 3